enlightendev/spring-security/angular-split/README.md

     - the resource server must be configured to allow CORS since client is on separate process.
     - the resource server in this case is not protecting the api.

+TODO:
-TODO: protect resource server using tokens.
+    - protect resource server using tokens.
+    - have front end be completely dumb: authenticate against back end, etc